itom-project/itom/docs/userDoc/source/02_installation/install_all-in-one_development_setup_creation.rst

 * Set the **CMAKE_INSTALL_PREFIX** to the Flann or QHull folder in the **${MAINDIR}/3rdPartyPCL** folder.
 * Compile the **INSTALL** solution of the MSVC Project.

-Create Boost, Eigen, Flann, QHull, Glew
+Create Boost, Eigen, Flann, QHull
 ========================================

 Execute the **boost_1_60_0-msvc-12.0-64.exe** file and install boost on your hard drive.
 Copy than the folders **boost** and **lib** into **${MAINDIR}/3rdPartyPCL/boost1.60.0-64**.